MSc Interpreting

 Overview

-Students will be trained bi-directionally in consecutive, simultaneous, and liaison interpreting working with native experts in English and Mandarin.
-Through exercises such as shadowing, mock conferences, simulated interpreting exercises and live field trips, you will learn the techniques and develop the skills necessary for professional interpreting work.
-In addition, the course engages with content such as the basics of business management, international affairs, training in the use of augmented-intelligence technologies, trauma-informed methodologies, models of communication, and text-based translation.
+Students will be trained in consecutive, simultaneous, and liaison interpreting with native English and Mandarin experts.
+Through shadowing, mock conferences, simulations, and field trips, you will learn key techniques and build skills for professional interpreting.
+The course also covers business fundamentals, international affairs, AI-assisted tools, trauma-informed approaches, communication models, and text-based translation.

 As essential participants in cross-cultural and multilingual interactions, interpreters can be found at every level of global society.
 More than just linguistic intermediaries, interpreters interface with a broad range of scenarios, from grief counselling in the medical field to the highest level of international diplomacy between world leaders through institutions such as the International Atomic Energy Agency.
 Interpreters represent not only the most proficient experts in multiple languages, but also those who develop a unique multidisciplinary understanding and ability to perform under extremely high-pressure conditions.